polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 ## Expressions

 So far, we have largely ignored lambda expressions.
-However, now they become more important to understand.
+However, now they become increasingly important to understand.
 An expression is basically any value of a node in Hyperlambda that resembles the following.